 Our Commitment to Equity

-At Ally Squared, equity looks like this:
+At Ally Squared, equity is:

 Dismantle